Introduction to ‘room rest’

 Why does my dog need a recovery room?

 Following injury or surgery, your dog’s body is not yet strong enough to cope with some activities.
-Confining your dog to a suitable room will help prevent him or her from running about, jumping on and off furniture and using the stairs.
+Confining your dog to a suitable room will help prevent them from running about, jumping on and off furniture and using the stairs.
 Each patient is different, so check with your vet as to exactly what your dog is and is not allowed to do.
 In most cases, the following activities are not allowed until very late in recovery:

 - Jumping (e.g. on or off furniture)